Megawats777/GameSelector/README.md

     * As of which some functions especially clearConsole() may just flat out not work on non windows platforms

+* The version text first displayed is fake and is meant for decoration purposes only.

 ## Modules
 * main.cpp
     * The center piece of the program where user input is performed.